MustafaYer/STM32_SENSOR_GUI/README.md

 # STM32_Sensor_Gui
 A GUI application for monitoring sensor data using STM32 and Qt.
 Visualizes real-time temperature and humidity values with dynamic graphics.

+# Project Description

+This project reads temperature and humidity data from the DHT11 sensor and displays the data on a GUI built with the Qt Framework.
+The communication between the microcontroller and the Qt GUI is performed using the UART protocol.

+Additionally, the data is saved to an SD card as a text file at 1-second intervals.
+All operations are managed using an RTOS (Real-Time Operating System) to ensure efficient task handling and real-time performance.

+## Hardware Information

+- **MCU:** STM32F446RE
+- **Sensor:** DHT11

 ## QT GUI
 ![WhatsApp Görsel 2024-11-29 saat 22 26 22_e541d47a](https://github.com/user-attachments/assets/5f616a00-7cfd-4e61-8187-83e38c021db8)